Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Stability under Score and Initialization Perturbations

-We now move past the idealized setting of Section~\ref{sec:ALD} and turn to the question of \emph{dimension-uniform stability} when the continuous-time dynamics evolves under an imperfect score and a misspecified initialization.
-To separate the contribution of these errors from the intrinsic annealing-induced bias analyzed in the previous section, we keep the ideal annealing diffusion~\eqref{eq:ideal-ALD} as a reference and compare it to the practical ALD driven by an approximate score and started from an incorrect initial law:
+We now move past the idealized setting of Section~\ref{sec:ALD} and ask whether the dimension-uniform guarantees obtained there persist under perturbations.
+To separate these effects from the annealing-induced bias analyzed in the previous section, we use the ideal path-matching diffusion~\eqref{eq:ideal-ALD} as a reference and compare it with an approximate ALD dynamics driven by a misspecified score $\widetilde s_t^{\, d}$ and initialized from a possibly incorrect law $\widetilde\rho_0^{\, d}$: